 On Anti-LGBT Networks in World Politics: As part of a team led by Kristina Stoeckl (University of Innsbruck), we won an ERC Standing Grant (years 2016-2022) for a project that explores the global ramifications of gendered moral conservatism—in essence the other side of the coin to my earlier book project.
 My part of this project with Stoeckl looks at norm polarization on a global scale and charts the transnational network of anti-gender advocacy.
-We have written a book on this topic, exploring the network of this rival activism and its global political ramifications.
+We have written a book (forthcoming at NYU Press) on this topic, exploring the network of this rival activism and its global political ramifications.
 We argue that anti-gender resistances have employed in the last decade many of the same transnational tools that garnered LGBTIQ people their widespread recognition.
 They also conform to the boomerang and spiral models of human rights diffusion, but in a process we reconceive as a double helix.
 As the double-helix metaphor suggests, rival TANs have a reciprocal relationship, having to navigate each other’s presence in an interactive space.
 In other words, both those who seek the advancement of SOGI rights and those who oppose them use related strategies and instruments for mutually exclusive ends.
 An early iteration of these ideas have been explored in a 2018 published chapter called ‘Protean Power in Movement: Navigating Uncertainty in the LGBT Rights Revolution’ (in Peter Katzenstein and Lucia Seybert’s volume, Protean Power, Cambridge University Press).